Speed Champions January 1, 2026

 The doors do not open.
 The gullwing door is one of the most iconic things about the DeLorean, and not having that feature at minifigure scale is a real omission.
 You have to remove the windscreen completely to get Marty and Doc into the cockpit.
 It works, but it adds friction to what should be a simple play interaction.

-The Trans-Light Blue tile runs along the sides of the car have a visual problem.
+The Trans-Light Blue tiles runs along the sides of the car have a visual problem.
 The tiles do not connect cleanly because of the geometry of the surrounding bricks, so the cable lines look broken rather than continuous.
 You can understand the design reasoning once you look closely at the parts, but it is still a weak point on an otherwise clean model.

-Compared to the 2013 Back to the Future Time Machine | #21103
+Compared to the 2013 Back to the Future Time Machine #21103Back to the Future Time MachineBack to the Future Time Machine

 though, this set is ahead in almost every other way.